tomjenkinson/jboss-as/README.md

 Build vs. Dist directories
 --------------------------

-After running `mvn install`, WildFly will be available in two distinct directories, `build` and `dist`.
+After running `mvn install`, JBoss EAP 7 will be available in two distinct directories, `build` and `dist`.

-* The `build` directory contains a build of WildFly that is based on Maven artifact resolution for module configuration
+* The `build` directory contains a build of JBoss EAP 7 that is based on Maven artifact resolution for module configuration
-* The `dist` directory, on the other hand, contains a full distributable build of WildFly
+* The `dist` directory, on the other hand, contains a full distributable build of JBoss EAP 7

-Using the `build` directory makes iterating with subsystem or module development easier since there is no need to rebuild the whole of WildFly or copy JAR files around on every change.
+Using the `build` directory makes iterating with subsystem or module development easier since there is no need to rebuild the whole of JBoss EAP 7 or copy JAR files around on every change.

-The `dist` directory is better suited when a full build of WildFly is needed for development or test purposes.
+The `dist` directory is better suited when a full build of JBoss EAP 7 is needed for development or test purposes.

 Running the Testsuite
 --------------------